 The monitor root patches can appear anywhere within the patch deck.
 The overlay patches must be in the same order as the system tape structure.
 Symbol definitions must precede the patches in which the symbol is used.
+Patches to the reconfiguration processor must precede the boot-time reconfiguration and partitioning commands and must be read from the card reader when the card reader is used during boot-time for patching purposes.

-- 2. Boot-time reconfiguration and partitioning commands.
-These are optional, but if they are used, they must precede the first overlay patch. - 3.
-A card that contains an asterisk in column one.
+- Boot-time reconfiguration and partitioning commands.
+These are optional, but if they are used, they must precede the first overlay patch.
+It is also advisable to read them from the card reader. - A card that contains an asterisk in column one.
 This card terminates the monitor patches and boot-time reconfiguration and partitioning commands. - 4.
 The following two types of patches (which may appear in any order): - a.
 A GENDCB command to assign the account, a password, serial number, and type of tape drive for the boot tape.